Safest Teeth Whiteners

 There are many aligner options to choose from.
 If you're unsure which one is right for you, read the comparisons below:

 Invisalign is the most established in-office aligner brand.
-These FDA-approved aligners stand out in the industry because they are made of a patented thermoplastic material (called SmartTrack®).
-Invisalign claims this material is more comfortable, accurate, and discreet.
+These FDA-approved aligners stand out in the industry because they’re made of a patented thermoplastic material (SmartTrack®).

-Invisalign is best for moderate to severe cases of teeth misalignment.
-SnapCorrect is much cheaper than Invisalign, but treatment is not monitored as closely.
+Invisalign is best for moderate to severe cases of tooth misalignment.
+SnapCorrect is much cheaper than Invisalign, but only for mild teeth misalignment cases.

 Byte offers both regular aligners and night aligners.
 SnapCorrect does not have a night aligner option.